Chart Color Schemes

 Educational achievement in Camberwell places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Camberwell has notably higher educational attainment than national and state averages.
-Among residents aged 15 and above, 56.2% hold university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
-Bachelor degrees are the most common at 34.8%, followed by postgraduate qualifications (16.4%) and graduate diplomas (5.0%).
-Vocational pathways account for 17.4% of qualifications, with advanced diplomas at 9.9% and certificates at 7.5%.
+Camberwell has a notably high level of educational attainment among residents aged 15 and above, with 56.2% holding university qualifications.
+This figure exceeds the national average of 30.4% and the Victorian state average of 33.4%, indicating a significant educational advantage for the area.
+Bachelor degrees are the most prevalent type of qualification, held by 34.8% of residents in this age group, followed by postgraduate qualifications at 16.4% and graduate diplomas at 5.0%.
+Vocational pathways account for 17.4% of qualifications, with advanced diplomas making up 9.9% and certificates 7.5%.

-Educational participation is high, with 31.2% currently enrolled in formal education.
-This includes 9.2% in tertiary, 9.0% in secondary, and 8.3% in primary education.
+Educational participation is notably high in Camberwell, with 31.2% of residents currently enrolled in formal education.
+This includes 9.2% enrolled in tertiary education, 9.0% in secondary education, and 8.3% pursuing primary education.

 Frequently Asked Questions - Education